Storms and Saguaros Workshops

 - Mid-range zoom lens in the range of 24-100mm.

-- Telephoto lenses are optional but may come in handy for certain situations.
+- Telephoto lenses are optional but may come in handy for distant storms and cloud patterns.

 Personal Gear List

-- A rain jacket and one warm layer since it can get cold at night.
+- A rain jacket since it can get cold when storms roll in.

 - Sunscreen, Sunglasses, Sun Hat